Manhasset, New York: United States Senate

 Along with the rest of New York, Manhasset is represented in the United States Senate by Chuck Schumer (D) and Kirsten Gillibrand (D).

-Recent electoral history
+Politics

+In the 2024 United States presidential election, the majority of Manhasset voters voted for Donald J. Trump (R).

 Parks and recreation

 The Town of North Hempstead owns and operates several parks within the hamlet.
 These parks include Manhasset Valley Park, Mary Jane Davies Green, and Whitney Pond Park.

 Park districts

 In addition to having several parks which are owned and maintained by the Town of North Hempstead, two park districts serve the majority of the hamlet: the Great Neck Park District and the Manhasset Park District.

 The portion of Manhasset zoned for the Manhasset Union Free School District is located, in its entirety, within the boundaries of (and is thus served by) the Manhasset Park District.
 This special district owns and operates numerous parks and parking facilities throughout the Greater Manhasset area.
 Meanwhile, the portion of the Spinney Hill section of Manhasset zoned for the Great Neck Union Free School District is located within the boundaries of (and is thus served by) the Great Neck Park District, which owns and operates numerous parks and parking facilities throughout the Greater Great Neck area.

-The only portion of the hamlet not located within either of the two park districts is the southernmost, sparsely-populated tip of the hamlet.
+The only portion of the hamlet not located within either of the two park districts is the southernmost, sparsely populated tip of the hamlet.